DigitaleGesellschaft/Anonip/README.md

                         increment the IP address by n (default: 0) -o FILE, --output FILE
                         file to write to
-  -c INTEGER [INTEGER ...], --column INTEGER [INTEGER ...]
+  --input FILE          File or FIFO to read from (default: stdin) -c INTEGER [INTEGER ...], --column INTEGER [INTEGER ...]
                         assume IP address is in column n (1-based indexed;
                         default: 1)